Wellness

 The lead-up to the holidays holds so much Hallmark-movie potential.
 You imagine yourself traveling home, opening gifts with family, and laughing by the fire while snow gently falls outside.
 All you want is a cozy, relaxed get-together — but then reality hits.

 It starts at the front door when your parents pummel you with questions.
-Before you can even get your coat off, they also ask you to sort through an old bag of clothes from high school, and the next morning, you wake up from the slam of the vacuum cleaner against your bedroom door.
-To put it bluntly: Being home is overwhelming.
+Before you can even get your coat off, they also ask you to sort through an old bag of clothes from high school, and the next morning, you wake up to the slam of the vacuum cleaner against your bedroom door.
+To put it bluntly: Being around family is overwhelming.

-As the visit continues, the tension continues to rise.
-Even though you know they’re excited to see you, and you understand they’re just trying to be good hosts, it doesn’t stop the annoyance from bubbling up inside, almost as if you’re regressing back to your teenage years.
+From there, the tension continues to rise.
+Even though you know your parents are excited to see you, and you understand they’re just trying to be good hosts, it doesn’t stop the annoyance from bubbling up inside, almost as if you’re regressing back to your teenage years.
 In an instant, you’re no longer the successful 32-year-old with a job and her own apartment; you’re a snappy 15-year-old rolling her eyes at the dinner table.

 The worst part?
 You know you should be savoring your time at home, especially if you only visit once a year.
 But try as you might to be happy and relaxed, you’re on edge the entire trip.
 Sound familiar?
 You aren’t alone.
-Many people on TikTok are talking about the guilt that comes with these mixed feelings around the holidays.
+Many people on TikTok are talking about the guilt that comes with having these mixed feelings around the holidays, especially once they’re officially over.

 Post-Holiday Guilt Is Real